sailoog/openplotter-documentation/en/pressure_sensor.md

 ![](bmp180.png)

-You will get graphs to monitor weather.
+Connecting a pressure sensor to OpenPlotter will provide air pressure data to build graphs and monitor weather.

 Often, pressure and temperature sensors are on the same board.

+If you have another board like an humidity sensor wchich has a temperature sesnsor too, you will be able to select wcich one you prefer.

-IMU sensors have to be connected by I2C interface.
+Pressure/temperature sensors have to be connected by I2C interface.

 ##Supported pressure/temperature sensors